 Service changes due to COVID-19

-We have had to make changes to our services as shown below:
+We have made some changes to the services shown below:

 - Housing Options and Homelessness